ZONEVICE/ZONECODE/rust/00.cargo/commands.md

 Runs Rust application.

+# cargo clean

+Removes the target folder so it remains without older compile files.

 # cargo build [--release]

 cargo build is a command in Rust's Cargo package manager that builds a Rust project and generates an executable binary file.